bugzilla/bugzilla/docs/en/rst/api/core/v1/comment.rst

 =========  ======  ====================================================
 name       type    description
 =========  ======  ====================================================
-**query**  string  Only tags containg this substring will be returned. limit      int     If provided will return no more than ``limit`` tags.
+**query**  string  Only tags containing this substring will be returned. limit      int     If provided will return no more than ``limit`` tags.
                    Defaults to ``10``.
 =========  ======  ====================================================